lzmz/coupon/README.md

 # Coupon 🎁
 This service is intended to handle gift coupons.
-Given a list of item identifiers and a maximum amount to spend, item prices will be recovered from MercadoLibre and a subset of those items will be returned.This set maximizes total spending but does not exceed the value of the coupon.
+Given a list of item identifiers and a maximum amount to spend, item prices will be recovered from MercadoLibre and a subset of those items will be returned.
+This set maximizes total spending but does not exceed the value of the coupon.

 ---